pixelchai/DeepSceneDetect/README.md

 # DeepSceneDetect
-Machine learning to detect scene changes in video (WIP)
+Using machine learning to detect scene changes in video (WIP)

 ## Training
 ### Generating training data
 `gen.py` is used for generating training data.
-It does this by cutting up and combining input uncut footage.
+It does this by cutting up and combining input uncut footage, which you should provide the program with in `data/input/`.
+Note: training data is not included in this repo.

-The way it is cut up and combined can be fine-tuned programmatically.<!--, code examples are given below. -->
+This process can be fine-tuned<!--, as shown in the code examples below. -->

 Make sure that the input footage does not have cuts in it. `pre_gen.py` may be used to aid preprocessing using existing scene detection techniques.